The Realities of War

 That fall, just over 30,000 volunteers became trained men and were deployed to Britain, then France on to the front lines.
 This first contingent of 32,000 soldiers made up the 1st Division of the Canadian Expeditionary Force (CEF).

 Initially Indigenous, Chinese and Black Canadians were not allowed to enter the army because of racism.
-It is only in 1916, when there was a shortage of volunteers (and thousands of deaths!) that they were allowed to enter the army.
+It was only in 1916, when there was a shortage of volunteers (and thousands of deaths!) that they were allowed to enter the army.

 THE SECOND BATTLE OF YPRES